k2view/blueprints/Azure/terraform/modules/cert_guard_identity/README.md

-# Cert guard identity
+# Cert Guard Identity

-This module handles the creation of Azure and assigns specified IAM roles.
+This module handles the creation of Azure resources and assigns specified IAM roles.

 ## Requirements
 | Name | Version |